karllhughes/portable-cto-book-1/2-product-development/1-agile.md

 Finally, scrum is facilitated by a scrum master.
 This person is a leader, but not necessarily the technical expert or highest ranking manager.
 They just need to be able to keep the process moving and ensure that timeboxed meetings stay on topic.

-While you can really dig in and make yourself an expert in Scrum, I don't think that's the best way for you as a startup CTO to spend your time.
+You could really dig in and make yourself an expert in Scrum, but I don't think that's the best way for you to spend your time.
 You're more likely to borrow pieces of Scrum that help you depending on where you are in your company's lifetime.
 As you get larger and more rigid processes become important, consider getting deeper training in Scrum, sending one of your team members to train in it, or hiring a Scrum Master to help you.

-### Extreme Programming

 ### Kanban